TSherpa10/TSherpa10/README.md

  - I like to play Nintendo Switch games, explore new food spots, and take photos in my free time.
  - I love to hang out with my friends, whether it be through activities or project-work.

-I am also looking for Summer 2024 software engineering internships!

 **Contact Info:**

 Personal Email: tashisherpa455@gmail.com